 5) Finish the peony bouquet

 Shorten the stems to the same length.
-Then insert the wired keys throughout the arrangement.
 Using green raffia or ribbon, tie the bouquet tightly together in the middle.

 Care Tips for Long Vase Life

 Kept cool and out of direct sunlight, the peony bouquet should last at least one week in a vase.